top-comengineer/wcvendors/readme.txt

 * Shipping Management through Per Product Shipping and Multiple Packages (and more coming soon!)
 * Tax Management to give or not give vendors tax for each order
 * Test Checkout Gateway included for testing your store before it goes live
-* Documentation with great articles on all the hooks, actions, filters, shortcodes, neat tricks, etc, @ <a href="https://www.wcvendors.com/knowledgebase/">www.wcvendors.com/knowledgebase/</a> and <a href="http://docs.wcvendors.com/">http://docs.wcvendors.com/</a>
+* Documentation with great articles on all the hooks, actions, filters, shortcodes, neat tricks, etc can be found on our documentation site here <a href="http://docs.wcvendors.com/">http://docs.wcvendors.com/</a>
 * ....and much more!
-* We are NOT compatible with WordPress MultiSite.
-We have no intentions of supporting this feature any time soon.

 = WC Vendors Pro =
 * The following features are part of <a href="https://www.wcvendors.com/product/wc-vendors-pro/">WC Vendors Pro</a>